mroughan/aleph-zero-heroes/content/posts/post_julia2.md

 Dictionaries are also called
 [*associative arrays*](https://en.wikipedia.org/wiki/Associative_array)
 because we can conceptualise them as a generalisation of a standard array.
-In a standard array the *indexes* a integers (usually starting at either 0 or 1).
-In a dictionary, we can think of the indexes as being anything we like.
-So a dictionary *associates* the key/index with the value.
+In a standard array the *indexes* are contiguous integers usually starting at either 0 or 1.
+In a dictionary, the indexes can be almost anything we like.
+The dictionary *associates* the key/index with the value.

 In Perl, dictionaries are called *hashes* because a common underlying